softveda/udacity-devops-capstone/README.md

 ```bash
 curl -s http://localhost:8080
 ```
-This should show the contents of *index.html* on the console Alternately open your web browser and browse to the URL http://localhost:8080
+This should show the contents of *index.html* on the console.
+Alternately open your web browser and browse to the URL http://localhost:8080